ludocode/pottery/README.md

 We've declared that the map should hash keys with `fnv1a()`, compare keys with `strcmp()`, move values by simple assignment, and destroy values with `free()`.
 The map will manage our string memory for us.

 We've also declared `EMPTY_IS_ZERO`.
 This means that zero (null) is a sentinel value that can be used to mark an empty bucket, making the map more efficient.
-We could instead (or also) have provided custom `IS_EMPTY` and `SET_EMPTY` expressions to provide some other means of marking an empty bucket (for example if the map value was a struct, we could use a bit in the struct.)
+We could instead (or also) have provided custom `IS_EMPTY` and `SET_EMPTY` expressions to provide some other means of marking an empty bucket (for example if the map value was a struct, we could use a field in the struct.)
 We could also declare nothing about empty buckets, in which case the map will allocate its own metadata bits to store which buckets are empty.

 The map uses linear probing by default.
 We could instead have declared `QUADRATIC_PROBING` or `DOUBLE_HASHING` to change the probing strategy.
 Alternate probing algorithms require the use of tombstones: we could declare `IS_TOMBSTONE` and `SET_TOMBSTONE` to store those in-band like our empty state, or just let the map store this metadata on its own.
 Pottery's hash tables can be extensively configured to get the exact behaviour you want.